By Zachary Daly ’18

-After three dreadful years of waiting, I finally found the coffee trend I’d been looking for, just a few weeks ago: the coffee nap.
+After three dreadful years of not having a personal espresso machine, I decided to get one and stop all this waiting and in the process, I finally found the coffee trend I’d been looking for, just a few weeks ago: the coffee nap.
 But what is a coffee nap, you might ask?

 Concisely, this is your stairway to heaven.
 Oh, if only Led Zeppelin had known.